palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 Pick up your board, and move it around.
 You should see the data in the `Accelerometer` window also move around, and if you're touching the input pin header, you will see some noise in the other windows.
 Nice!

-**NOTE If you're having trouble, check out the [troubleshooting](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-troubleshooting) section below.**
+**NOTE: If you're having trouble, check out the troubleshooting section at the bottom of this tutorial.**

-Now that you've got your computer connected to the Ganglion, it's time to connect your *self!*  \
+Now that you've got your computer connected to the Ganglion, it's time to connect your *self!*

 ## Connect yourself to OpenBCI